 Our man Adam from the first game has been kidnapped by the evil Mr X (noooooooooo!!!) and it’s up to Axel and Blaze to pummel their way through the mean streets to get to him.
-But wait, looky what we have here, to assist them we have Axel’s ex-wrestler chum Max Thunder (oooh crikey) and Adam’s little brother Skate.
+To assist them we have Axel’s ex-wrestler chum Max Thunder (oooh crikey) and Adam’s little brother Skate.
 Sceptics will say that this is simply a beefed up version of Streets of Rage.
-The rest of us are still savouring this Aberdeen Angus lovely lovely steak… (apologies to vegetarians :))
+So what if they’re right!

 The first thing (apart from how similar to SOR this is) you notice is how much bigger everything is.
 The character select screen is more colourful and detailed.
-Our protagonists have bulked up and how!
-Axel hasn’t seemed to ditch that white tee and jeans combo though and Blaze really loves that red number (presumably the bad guys’ blood is easier to wash out, Axel uses Daz).
-Max, being an ex-wrestler, takes up half the screen!
-Okay I’m kidding, it’s about a third.
+Our protagonists have bulked up.
+Axel hasn’t seemed to ditch that white tee and jeans combo though, and Blaze really loves that red number (presumably the bad guys’ blood is easier to wash out).
+Max, being an ex-wrestler, takes up half the screen.
+Okay, I’m kidding, maybe about a third.
 The sprites are big, well animated and impressive for the 16-bit, as impressive as Final Fight on the SNES.
 However, where the SNES can only cope with three or four on screen sprites, SOR2 sometimes steps this about to about eight with no blur.

 The backdrops will look familiar to those who played the first game.
 It’s fitting in a way that the first level picks up on “the streets” which flows effortlessly into a bar and then the rear alleyway of said bar.
 All of SOR2’s levels do this, with varying degrees of success (as I’ll go into later).
 Everything is well detailed and the scrolling feels fluid.
 The developers haven’t been afraid to use depth either, with some levels scrolling diagonally as well as horizontally which gives a slight 3D effect.

-The game looks beautiful, I wanted to come up with a more masculine word but I couldn’t.
+The game looks beautiful.
 SOR2 is a thing of beauty, a work of art.
 So how does it play?
 Well, much like the first one as you’d expect, with the following improvements.

 Melee weapons are just as fun as in the first game.
 I was (initially) mildly disappointed when I realised the baseball bat had been omitted but the katana blade more than makes up for it.
 Scything down enemies with either this or the trusty steel pipe is empowering to say the least.

 So, bring together the amazing graphics, outstanding gameplay and sound FX and you’ve got a good game.
 Add what is probably the best soundtrack on a 16-bit game and you’ve got gaming heaven.
-Yuko Koshiro did an outstanding job with the first SOR but this blows it away.
+Yuzo Koshiro did an outstanding job with the first SOR but this blows it away.
 From the first stage the beats are pumping and get the adrenaline surging.
-Admittedly in some later levels (the baseball ground elevator) the pace drops off, but it really has to otherwise you’ll likely have a heart attack.
-It’s testament to the soundtrack that I’m listening to it right now whilst writing this!
+Admittedly, in some later levels (the baseball ground elevator) the pace drops off, but it really has to otherwise you’ll likely have a heart attack.
+It’s testament to the soundtrack that I’m listening to it right now while writing this.

 With all the ups must come the downs, but believe me, they aren’t many.
 The first qualm (which I know a lot of people have) is that it’s way too short.
 The game options allow you to toggle the number of lives you have and the difficulty.
 This adds a few more hours to the game’s general longevity but the sheer playability of it means it won’t take you long to master.